 The NSERC USRA Program provides undergraduate students the opportunity to work in a research lab during the summer.
-Details of the program, including eligibility can be found at: http://www.nserc-crsng.gc.ca/Students-Etudiants/UG-PC/USRA-BRPC_eng.asp
+Details of the program, including eligibility can be found at: https://www.nserc-crsng.gc.ca/Students-Etudiants/UG-PC/USRA-BRPC_eng.asp Revised deadline of 3 PM on February 26th.

 To maintain an efficient, fair, transparent, and equitable process to both the applicants and the sponsoring principal investigators, the following guidelines are provided: